 Arsenic is eliminated from the body in a couple of steps:

 - metabolized (broken down) into methylarsonic acid and dimethylarsinic acid

 - then excreted in the urine

-Getting a little more in-depth: The process of metabolizing arsenic, so that it can then be excreted in the urine, involves both methylation and redox reactions.
+Getting a little more in-depth: The process of metabolizing arsenic, so that it can be excreted in the urine involves methylation and redox reactions.
 Methylation refers to adding a methyl (CH3) group to the molecule.
 And the redox reaction involves glutathione as the reducing agent.
-The key is that once this detoxification process starts, it all needs to continue on to the point of excretion.
-This is because some of the intermediates that are formed are more toxic.[ref]
+The key is that once this detoxification process starts, it all needs to continue to the point of excretion.
+It is because some of the intermediates that are formed are more toxic.[ref]

 The enzyme called Arsenite methyltransferase (AS3MT) helps add the methyl group to arsenic.
 It uses a methyl group, so it is thus dependent on the body having sufficient methyl groups available.

-For the redox reactions that take place during arsenic metabolism, the cells use up glutathione.
+The cells use glutathione for the redox reactions that occur during arsenic metabolism.
 Thus, adequate glutathione is also necessary here.